 It is possible to modify the Description of a Budget Detail.
-When clicking on the specific Description cell you need to modify, it gets highlighted in grey.
-If you start typing then, the description gets replaced by the new value.
-If, instead, you need to add further information after that description, then double click on it to get rid of the grey selection, then you can type after it.
+When clicking on the specific Description cell, it gets highlighted in blue.
+As you start typing, the description gets replaced by the new value.
+If, instead, you need to add further information after that description, then double click to get the cursor placed at the end so you can type some more text.

 Reordering & Deleting

 Budget Details can be reordered by drag & drop - also across accounts.